I Stay Away

 "I Stay Away" is a song from Alice in Chains' 1994 EP Jar of Flies, and the second single from the album.
 This song marked the first time the band wrote with bassist Mike Inez.
 The single reached No. 10 on Billboard's Mainstream Rock Tracks, and stayed in the chart for 26 weeks.
 "I Stay Away" was nominated for the Grammy Award for Best Hard Rock Performance in 1995.
 The song was included on the compilation albums Nothing Safe: Best of the Box (1999), Music Bank (1999), Greatest Hits (2001), and The Essential Alice in Chains (2006).

 Origin and recording

 In the liner notes of 1999's Music Bank box set collection, guitarist Jerry Cantrell said of the song:

 Composition

-The track is notably softer than Alice in Chains's previous recordings on both Facelift and Dirt; however, despite the bright opening guitar riff and verse, the song's pre-chorus suddenly detours into dark, sludgy electric guitar and a haunting vocal harmony.
-The chorus then reintroduces the upbeat tones with powerfully long-drawn vocals and anxious violins performed by Matthew Weiss, Co-founder/President/Concertmaster of the Octava Chamber Orchestra in Seattle, WA.
-A hard rock electric guitar solo then plays amidst the bright acoustic section.
+The track is notably softer than Alice in Chains's previous recordings on both Facelift and Dirt; however, despite the bright opening guitar riff and verse, the song's pre-chorus suddenly detours into dark and sludgy electric guitars and a haunting vocal harmony.
+The chorus then reintroduces the upbeat acoustic guitar accompanied by violins.
+An electric guitar solo plays during the bridge.

-"I Stay Away" also uses a great deal of instrumentation that Alice in Chains had previously not attempted, including string instruments.
-It also effectively demonstrates the harmony between vocalist Layne Staley and guitarist Jerry Cantrell.